 In April of my 26th year, I had survived another winter in the brick and concrete of Denver.
 I loved springtime in the Rockies, and one April day I headed due south from Denver, hoping to find a landscape similar to my cherished one outside of Buena Vista, where I would spend a night.

 I did.
-It was a woodland on the western slope of La Veta Pass in the Sangre de Cristo Mountains of south-central Colorado.
+It was a woodland on the western slope of La Veta Pass in the Sangre de Cristo―”Blood of Christ”―Mountains of south-central Colorado.
 Lush with juniper, it also included another diminutive evergreen, one that bore nuts rather than berries: the pinyon, or, as the Spanish know it, the piñon.
-It was part of a vast parcel of private land owned by the fabulously wealthy Malcolm Forbes, although at the time I was unaware of this.
-A friendly Colorado State Trooper, of all people, directed me to it.
-Today the land is webbed with carefully graded dirt roads and dotted with high-end mountain homes.
+It was part of a vast parcel of land owned by the fabulously wealthy Malcolm Forbes, although at the time I was unaware of this.
+A friendly Colorado State Trooper, of all people, showed me precisely where to access it.
+Today the woodland is webbed with carefully graded dirt roads and dotted with pricey homes.
 Back then, however, at least where I was camped, it was undeveloped.

 Beside my parked car, after heating and eating a can of Dinty Moore Beef Stew (the 1970’s novice car-camper’s default banquet), I sat on a foam-rubber pad and wrapped myself against the chill of approaching night in my Sears Roebuck cloth sleeping bag.
 I watched the wild and relentless spring winds off La Veta Pass drive the blood-orange flames of my campfire in every direction, the spice of the burning juniper barely detectable amid the thieving winds.